ChrisZie/HugoSymphony/content/service/_index.md

 layout: "main"
 type: "overview"
 slides :
-  - caption  : SERVICE OVERVIEW
+  - caption  : Next Level
     description: >
       Your passion and determination have brought you here.
 Let's now take your impact to the next level.
 You bring the vision, we'll bring the rest.